saschaglo/alexa-skills-kit-php/README.md

 # alexa-skills-kit-php
-Library to handle requests and responses for Amazons ASK (Alexa Skilla Kit) written in PHP.
+Library to handle requests and responses for Amazons ASK (Alexa Skills Kit) written in PHP.